 Attributes of a SQL Server.
 Alarms will be generated, if the threshold profile condition set for these attributes is met.

 The Alarms screen provides the following.

 Alarms Graph: This graphically represents the number of alarms based on its severity.

-Alarms list: This lists all the alarms with details such as DB server name, Status, Alarm Message, Date/Time, and Technician who attended on the Alarm.
+Alarms list: This lists of all the alarms with details such as SQL server name, Status, Alarm Message, Date/Time, and Technician who attended on the Alarm.
 You have an option to display 25/50/75/100/125 Alarms per page.
 Alarms can be acknowledged by the Technicians (Users) by picking up alarms, likewise unpicking of alarms is also possible.
 Options to add, delete and edit annotations is available.
 By Clicking on 'Set as Clear' link, you can change the state of the selected alarms from Critical/Warning to Clear state.
 By clicking on the 'Alarm Message' link, you can view the Alarm Details.
 Also, you can view the history of the alarm by clicking on the History Report PDF.